mafudge/dps-thesis/thesis2/Draft-Thesis.md

 variables together offered the best model for explaining midterm exam performance when compared to each variable independently.

+TODO: Re-Edit (Based on new findings, upon further analysis by Dr.
+Stanton.)\
 For RQ2, the relationship between in-context learning and exam performance exhibited a similar suppression effect.
 Simple regression analysis failed to detect a significant treatment effect (*p* = .119).